mmelmesary/Cloud-native-project/KEDA/README.md

 Prometheus scaler in KEDA is configured and deployed to auto-scale.

-> Autoscaling is an approach to automatically scale up or down workloads based on the resource usage.
+> Autoscaling is an approach to automatically scale up or down workloads based on resource usage.

 ![keda](../images/keda.PNG)